Autodesk/synthesis/emulation/emulator-building.md

 # Building the VM image

 THIS IS NOT A SIMPLE PROCESS.
-IT REQUIRES A LINUX ENVIRONMENT SOME KNOWLEDGE OF LINUX COMMAND LINE UTILITIES
+IT REQUIRES A LINUX ENVIRONMENT AND SOME KNOWLEDGE OF LINUX COMMAND LINE UTILITIES.

 ## Setup

 This process assumes you are working off of a linux machine of some sort.
 A virtual machine will suffice for this example.
-For those who wish to build the image from source but do not have access to a linux environment, VirtualBox is a good free virtual machine software and Ubuntu linux is a user friendly option for the linux distribution.
+For those who wish to build the image from source but do not have access to a linux environment, VirtualBox is a good free virtual machine software, and Ubuntu Linux is a user-friendly option for the Linux distribution.

 The amount of space required to make the image is rather large.
-Due to the number of tools and software needed to actually build the image, it could take upwards of 5GB of disk space.
-The end result however should be no more than 530MB and you can clean most of the folders after building is complete.
+Due to the number of tools and software needed to actually build the image, it could take upwards of 5 GB of disk space.
+However, the end result should be no more than 530 MB, and most most of the folders can be deleted once building is complete.

 There are several tools required to build the image.
 Most of the utilities involved are core Linux/Unix utilities (i.e. tar, zcat, mkfs, dd).
-The tools involved that are not core are GCC, G++, GNU Make, the official FRC GCC Compiler for linux, QEMU (with ARM extention) and (...).
+The tools involved that are not core are GCC, G++, GNU Make, the official FRC GCC Compiler for Linux, QEMU (with ARM extention) and (...).
 Once you have all of those installed, you can proceed to phase 1.

-It is important to note this is not the fastest process, as during this you are going to be downloading roughly 4GB of git repositories and building a large amount of code.
-The process can take anywhere between 30 minutes to 2 hours depending on internet and computer speed.
+Please note that this is not a fast process, as during this you are going to download roughly 4 GB of git repositories and build a large amount of code.
+The process can take anywhere between 30 minutes and 2 hours depending on internet and computer speed.
 With all this in mind, please move on to phase 1.

 ## Phase 1: